tjburch/tjburch.github.io/_posts/2019-06-14-lance-lynn.md

 His reduction in 2-seam fastballs has been more drastic earlier in the count, while his usage with 2 strikes hasn't fallen off quite as much.
 The integration of his cutter is heavily skewed toward situations with 1 strike.
 Looking at the raw values, this year he's thrown it in 25% of counts with 1-strike, compared to about 15% in 0 and 2-strike counts.

 In summary, Lance Lynn seems to be doing much better this year, a fact that you might not glean from his ERA, but is evidenced in his FIP.
 So far, he's working at a rate that produces a win roughly 20 IP quicker than expected, and some of this seems to be the product of transitioning away from his 2-seam fastball in favor of more 4-seamers and cutters.

+_____________

+This article was first written and submitted to Fangraphs on June 7th, 2019.
+On June 14th, after Lynn's next start, I updated the numbers, which are what is reflected on this page.
+Then on June 20, Craig Edwards of Fangraphs published a very similar piece also analyzing Lance Lynn, and after chatting with some of the people over there, they ran this the next day as a companion, updating the inline numbers with his latest start, but the plots remained the same as shown here.
+The link for that post can be found [here](https://community.fangraphs.com/evaluating-lance-lynns-unexpected-2019/).